Armenian Economic Association

 Inclusive economic growth has become a popular topic of discussion not only among academics but also policymakers, international

-on the theory and practice of inclusive economic growth and an empirical application in the case of Armenia provided by Aleksandr
+the theory and practice of inclusive economic growth and an empirical application in the case of Armenia provided by Aleksandr Grigoryan

-Grigoryan of the American University of Armenia.
-The event is part of a broader Asian Development Bank’s study on: “Good Jobs for
+of the American University of Armenia.
+The event is part of a broader Asian Development Bank’s study on: “Good Jobs for Inclusive

-Inclusive Growth in Central and West Asia”.
-Discussions will cover issues related to inequality in terms of income and opportunities,
+Growth in Central and West Asia”.
+Discussions will cover issues related to inequality in terms of income and opportunities, social

 16:00–16:10 Chair: Vardan Baghdasaryan, Armenian Economic Association